bizzyteam/pipeline/README.md

 ## Production pipeline

-On the repo where the production pipeline should be executed create a file named (for example) `.github/workflows/ci-prod.yaml`
+On the repo where the pipeline should be executed create a file named (for example) `.github/workflows/ci-prod.yaml`

 ```
 name: ci-prod